 Another facet of TCM that can help greatly with diabetes patients is diet and herbal formulations.
 There are many foods and herbs that have showed significant hypoglycemic action.
 These include mung beans, rehmannia, astragalus, lycium bark and fruit, ginseng and even asparagus root.

 TCM offers hope for those suffering from diabetes without the adverse side effects frequently associated with the prescribed medications.
-If you or somebody you know suffers from diabetes, consider contacting a fully licensed TCM practitioner, like the providers at Integrative Acupuncture in Montpelier, Vermont, to see what they can do for you.
+If you or somebody you know suffers from diabetes, consider contacting a fully licensed TCM practitioner, like the providers at Integrative Acupuncture in Montpelier and Williston, Vermont, to see what they can do for you.